GRCDEV/ArduSim/help/deployment.md

 #### Enabling serial port

+Raspbian, the Raspberry Pi operating system, may be using the serial port by default for the standard output, so it would send a lot of useless data to the flight controller.
+To avoid this, we have to keep the serial port enabled while disabling the output.
+Open the GUI tool in "Preferences", and enable "Serial Port" and disable "Serial Console" in the "Interfaces" tab.
+Alternatively, you can use the console utility with the following commands.
+Then go to *"Interfacing Options" - "Serial"* and enable it, but then you must check the file */boot/cmdline.txt* after reboot and remove the text *"console=serial0,115200"* if found.

+    sudo apt-get update
+    sudo raspi-config

-The **ttyAMA0** serial port is disabled by default on the Raspberry Pi model 3 (not in the previous versions) to enable the bluetooth output through the GPIO connector, so we need to disable bluetooth to have that port available again.
+Finally we have to enable the **ttyAMA0** serial port, which is disabled by default on the Raspberry Pi model 3 (not in the previous versions) to be able to use the bluetooth output through the GPIO connector, so we need to swap serial and bluetooth ports.
 Edit the file */boot/config.txt/* and add this two lines (the first one could already be there):

-    set enable_uart=1
+    enable_uart=1
     dtoverlay=pi3-miniuart-bt

+Alternatively, you can completely disable bluetooth with this overlay:

+    dtoverlay=pi3-disable-bt

-Next, restart the device and check that the *ttyAMA0* port is available again with the next command:
+Next, restart the device and check that the *ttyAMA0* port is available again with the next command (a line must show: serial0 -> ttyAMA0):

     ls -l /dev

-Raspbian, the Raspberry Pi operating system, may be using the serial port by default for the standard output, so it would send a lot of useless data to the flight controller.
-To avoid this, we have to run the Raspbian configuration utility with the next command, and disable console output to the serial port, but keeping the serial hardware enabled.
-Go to: *"Interfacing Options" - "Serial"*.

-    sudo apt-get update
-    sudo raspi-config

-After rebooting and just to be sure, it is good idea check if the file */boot/cmdline.txt* contains *"console=serial0,115200"* for output, deleting this piece of text if it exists.

 #### Enabling serial communication for ArduSim